MGPoirot/web2mp3/README.md

 * `default_market` The Spotify API market as string.
     Not all tracks are available on every market.
 This way, the search result during matching might not return the expected results.
-Default is "NL", it is advised to set this setting to your nationality.
-See the Spotify API guide for accepted market strings:
+Default is set upon initialization is advised to set this setting to your nationality.
+See the Spotify API guide for accepted market strings: https://engineering.atspotify.com/2015/03/understanding-spotify-web-api/
-    https://engineering.atspotify.com/2015/03/understanding-spotify-web-api/

 * `search_limit` The Number of tracks to check for match as integer.